 Complete bikes come stock with wide 28mm tyres although Trek says that you can fit wider tyres for gravel and even adventure riding.

-The Emonda SLR Disc is available in nine models from the Emonda SLR Disc eTap at £9,300 to the SLR 6 Disc (Shimano Ultegra, £4,400).
+The Emonda SLR Disc is available in eight models from the Emonda SLR Disc eTap at £9,300 (above) to the SLR 6 Disc (Shimano Ultegra, £4,800).

 The Emonda SL Disc frame is heavier at 1,149g.
-The SL 7 Disc, built up with a Shimano Ultegra Di2 groupset, is £4,500 while the SL 6 Disc with the mechanical version of Shimano Ultegra is £2,700.
+The SL 7 Disc eTap, built up with a SRAM Force eTap AXS groupset, is £4,300 while the SL 6 Disc with the mechanical version of Shimano Ultegra is £2,400.

 Giant added disc brakes to its Propel aero road bikes for 2018, and claimed that the flagship model, the Propel Advanced SL Disc, had the highest stiffness-to-weight ratio of any bike in its class and a lower drag coefficient at a wider range of yaw angles than its non-disc-brake predecessor.